Yuma County Demographics

 A map of Yuma County's Population by Race

-Yuma County is the 38th most populous county of the 64 counties in Colorado.
+Yuma County is ranked the 38th most populous county in Colorado, out of 64 counties.
+Yuma County was ranked the 38th most populous county in the 2020 Census.

 Yuma County's White Population